-At that time, however, there were no quantum computers in existence, at least not in the sense that we are familiar with.
+At that time, however, no quantum computers existed, at least not in the sense that we are familiar with.

-It wasn’t until 1998 that a physical quantum computing machine could actually be demonstrated.
+It wasn’t until 1998 that a physical quantum computing machine could be demonstrated.

-That system was a 2-qubit quantum computer and it was successfully used to demonstrate the Deutsch-Jozsa algorithm in action.
+That system was a 2-qubit quantum computer successfully used to demonstrate the Deutsch-Jozsa algorithm.

-The below text is from IBM’s Q System One website; it shows how far quantum computing has traveled in the last couple of years:
+The below text is from IBM’s Q System One website; it shows how far quantum computing has travelled in the last couple of years:

-In 2016 we were the first company to put quantum computing on the cloud, and into the hands of hundreds of thousands of users.
-Today, anyone can access an expanded selection of quantum cloud services based on IBM Quantum System One technology, to conduct research and explore new problems on our systems.
+In 2016 we were the first company to put quantum computing on the cloud and into the hands of hundreds of thousands of users.
+Today, anyone can access an expanded selection of quantum cloud services based on IBM Quantum System One technology to research and explore new problems on our systems.

 But what is quantum computing?
-Can we put a number on how fast it is compared to classical machines?
+Can we determine how fast it is compared to classical machines?

 In this article, we will use David Deutsch’s algorithm as our background to try and answer the following questions:

 - How quantum computers differ from their classical counterparts

 - How a difficult problem can be solved efficiently using quantum computing